Creating a New Kind of Doctor

 Mentorship

-Every fellow will be mentored by a scholarly oversight committee of three members, one of which will be from outside the Division of Neonatology.
-Fellows will meet regularly with their mentors and discuss progress on scholarly projects.
-With scholarly oversight committee and program leadership approval, fellows can design unique elective experiences that align with their overall career path and goals.
+Research mentorship: Every fellow will have a primary research mentor plus mentorship from their scholarly oversight committee (SOC).
+Each fellow will work with their primary research mentor and program leadership to form their SOC, composed of three members and one must be from outside the Division of Neonatology.
+Fellows are required to meet with their SOC a minimum of once in the first year and twice in each year thereafter to discuss progress on scholarly projects.
+With SOC and program leadership approval, fellows can design unique research experiences aligning with their career path and goals.